 Anyone knows that a car accident can happen in the blink of an eye.
 While many accidents are fortunately very minor, other accidents are not.
 However, when there is a large truck involved the inverse is true, and most accidents involving a commercial vehicle will result in thousands of dollars of property damage and can result in hundreds of thousands of dollars in personal injuries.

-If you have been involved in a serious commercial truck accident with an 18 wheeler or other commercial truck, you may be entitled to damages.
-Commercial trucks large size and significant weight often mean that the injuries inflicted are significantly worse than those typically suffered in other accidents.
 The truck accident injury lawyers of Reiff Law Firm’s The Truck Accident Team may be able to fight for you.
 To schedule a free and confidential consultation call (215) 246-9000 or contact us online today.

 Common Causes of accidents on Interstate 170 in Maryland

 Interstate 170 is a relatively small freeway in Maryland, that is located in Baltimore.
 While this road may only be a few miles long, because it is an auxiliary route of route 70 it is frequently used by thousands of motorists every day.
 This includes trucks and other large commercial vehicles which overwhelmingly are involved in accidents on the road.
-Some of the most common causes of truck accidents are:

 The Federal Motor Carrier Safety Administration released a report in 2010 that highlighted that nearly 1.4 percent of all fatal truck accidents were the result of truck driver fatigue.
-Truck driver fatigue in addition to this report was one of the reasons why the Federal Motor Carrier Safety Administration enacted legislation in 2011 called the “hours of service” which were enacted in an effort to keep drivers from driving for excessive periods of time and to encourage drivers to get more rest.
+Truck driver fatigue in addition to this report showcase the reason why the Federal Motor Carrier Safety Administration enacted legislation in 2011 called the “hours of service” which were enacted in an effort to keep drivers from driving for excessive periods of time and to encourage drivers to get more rest.
 Some organizations equate driving while fatigued to driving while under the influence, and several notable organizations have noted that fatigue and inebriation result in many similar characteristics.

 In addition to fatigued driving, one of the next leading causes of fatal and serious truck accidents is due to drivers who take illegal substances.
-Unfortunately, driver fatigue and substance abuse are often interconnected as many drivers will turn to illegal substances to stay awake behind the wheel.
+Unfortunately, driver fatigue and substance abuse are often interconnected as many drivers will turn to illegal substances to be alert behind the wheel.
 Studies indicate that drug abuse is a significant cause of large truck accidents and by some accounts nearly 35 percent of all truck drivers who die in truck accidents test positive for cocaine, amphetamines, methamphetamines, or other stimulants.

 When you are sharing the road with a vehicle that weighs several thousand pounds more than your vehicle you would hope that the truck next to you has the best possible parts and is in proper working order.
 However, all too often drivers and companies will avoid keeping their vehicles off the road in the name of making sure a delivery time and appointment is met.